Summary: Advice on Reinforcement Learning Experimentation

 During the BeNeRL seminar talks researchers also briefly share their approach to RL experimentation.
 The below list keeps track of their main advice.

-(BE = Benjamin Eysenbach, DP=Daniel Palenicek, AA=Ademi Adeniji)
+(BE = Benjamin Eysenbach, DP=Daniel Palenicek, AA=Ademi Adeniji, TD=Tal Daniel, HJ=Hojoon Lee)

 Managing experiments